 The University of Guelph Library provides access to thousands of ebooks.
 Most of these titles can be read online without using Adobe Digital Restrictions.
 However, due to DRM (digital rights management) restrictions, if a user chooses to download certain books to a device for offline reading, then they must use Adobe Digital Editions.
 This is a condition of purchase that has been unavoidable for all libraries providing ebook content.
 If you are asked to download Adobe Digital Editions 4, we urge you to read the end user license agreement prior to installation.

 If you are concerned about this possible violation of privacy, we recommend that you uninstall Adobe Digital Editions v.
 4 and view the book online instead of downloading it.
-For the few titles where this is not possible, check for a print copy in Primo.
+For the few titles where this is not possible, check for a print copy in our catalogue.
 We will continue to investigate this situation and keep you updated on developments.